akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry considered this.
 His first instinct was to refuse—a king’s son should be at court, visible, useful.
 But he looked around the hall—the low ceiling, the smoke‑blackened beams, the old man in the chair—and saw something he had never given his son.

 “Agreed,” he said.
 “For part of the year.
 The rest they will spend at court, as my family.
-That is not negotiable.”
+That is not negotiable.
+I may give them land as I see fit.
+That is also not negotiable.”

 Harold’s mouth twitched.
-“A compromise.
-Your father would never have agreed to such a thing.”
+“A compromise!
+Your father—William—would never have agreed to such a thing.”

 “My father conquered kingdoms.
 I am trying to keep them.”
 Henry rose.
 “We understand each other, then.”

 “We do.”

 Henry lowered his voice.
-“I must meet tomorrow with Robert Beaumont.
+“I must meet tomorrow with Robert Beaumont and my son Robert.
 We plan my return to Normandy.”

 Harold nodded slowly.
-“Greet that man for me.
-Trouble with King Louis?”
+“I recall Beaumont well.
+Remember my name to that lord as a greeting.
+Border trouble with King Louis?”

 “And others.”
 Henry did not elaborate.
 “That is a king’s burden, not a father’s, so tonight, we shall celebrate.”
 He opened the door.
 “Fetch the children,” he called to a servant.
 “We have news for them.”